-We have participating securities related to options and restricted stock units with dividend equivalent rights that receive dividends as declared on an equal basis with common shares but are not obligated to participate in undistributed net losses.
+Under our prior stock-based compensation plans we issued participating securities related to options and RSUs with dividend equivalent rights that receive dividends as declared on an equal basis with common shares but are not obligated to participate in undistributed net losses.
 These participating securities consist of:

-- · Vested options to purchase common stock; and - Vested and unvested restricted stock units that earn dividend equivalents at the same rate when and as declared on common stock.
+- · Vested options to purchase common stock; and - Vested RSUs that earn dividend equivalents at the same rate when and as declared on common stock.